 Instructions

-- Boil pasta (in salted water) until al dente.
-Reserve 1 cup of pasta water.
-Drain and set aside.
+- Cook the pasta shells in salted water until al dente.
+Reserve 1 cup of the pasta water, drain the rest, and set aside.

-- Preheat the oven to 375° F. Spread ½ of the pasta sauce on the bottom of a 9x13 dish, or large oven safe skillet.
-Stuff the shells with the cheese mixture and place in the baking dish.
-Top with the remaining pasta sauce, spreading evenly.
-Sprinkle over the remaining mozzarella and parmesan cheese.
+- Preheat oven to 375°F. Spread half the sausage sauce in a 9x13 baking dish.
+Fill shells with cheese mixture and place in dish.
+Top with remaining sauce, then sprinkle with remaining mozzarella and parmesan.

 Jackie Garvin says